mbehr1/adlt/README.md

 ## Features

 - Open DLT files of any size.
+- Archives (zip or if compiled with feature "libarchive": 7z, rar, tar, tar.gz, tar.bz2, tar.xz) are extracted automatically to a temp dir.
+- Multi-volume zip/7z support (simply use the .001 file, the others are opened automatically)
 - **Lifecycle detection** feature including detection (a bit heuristic) of "SUSPEND/RESUME" lifecycles for ECUs with suspend-to-ram implementations.
 - **Sorting by timestamp** taking the lifecycles into account.
 - **Filter**...